solkem/severn-edge-ai/firmware/docs/TFLITE_BUILD_TROUBLESHOOTING.md

 2. **PlatformIO supports GitHub URLs** - When a library isn't in the registry, use the Git URL directly
 3. **C++ requires forward declarations** - Functions must be declared before use
 4. **TFLite Micro is platform-agnostic** - You must implement platform-specific functions like `DebugLog`
+5. **BLE writes need proper permissions** - Use `BLEWrite | BLEWriteWithoutResponse` for Web Bluetooth compatibility
+6. **Use writeValueWithResponse() for reliability** - Especially for multi-packet transfers like model uploads